Northlander

-The Northlander was a passenger train operated by the provincially-owned Ontario Northland Railway in southwest and northeast Ontario, Canada.
+The Northlander was a passenger train operated by the provincially-owned Ontario Northland Railway in southern and northeastern Ontario, Canada.
 In 2012, rail service was discontinued and replaced with express bus service.
-Rail service will be reinstated in 2026 with an expanded route, greater frequency, new Siemens Venture train sets manufactured by Siemens Mobility Ltd., and various track and station upgrades.
+Rail service will be reinstated in the mid-2020s with an expanded route, greater frequency, new Siemens Venture trainsets manufactured by Siemens Mobility, and various track and station upgrades.
 The new bi-directional route will run up to seven days a week from Toronto Union Station to Timmins, with an additional new rail connection from Timmins to Cochrane (where passengers can then connect directly to the Polar Bear Express at Cochrane Station) and express bus service from Matheson to Cochrane Station.

 Prior to 2012, the Northlander operated six days per week year-round in both directions and connected Cochrane with Toronto.
 The train typically consisted of one engine, an auxiliary power unit, two coaches and a cafeteria lounge car.
 It ran on ONR tracks from Cochrane to North Bay and on CN tracks south of North Bay to Toronto.